Chia-Network/chia-docs/docs/03consensus/analysis.md

 The blockchain with the largest netspace will probably be the only secure one, since the farmers can attack smaller ones.
 This is especially true of blockchains with less than 50% of the top chain's netspace -- the remaining farmers who have not joined the smaller chain could collude to join, and attack, that chain.
 + Minimum energy used, since only a few nodes run VDFs, and these are not parallelized.
 Very low marginal cost to mine.
-+ More consistent transaction block times (one per ~1 min).[TODO: actually 45 seconds? find]
++ More consistent transaction block times (targeted average is one per 46.875 seconds, as discussed in [Section 3.10](/docs/03consensus/foliage "Section 3.10: Foliage")).
 + Less susceptible to selfish mining attacks.
 + Smaller orphan rates and forks, since blocks can be included in parallel.
-+ Continues to advances at nearly the same rate when space decreases, since only 1/3 [TODO verify] of blocks include transactions.
++ Continues to advances at nearly the same rate when space decreases, since only around 1/3 of blocks include transactions.
 PoW Nakamoto Consensus slows down linearly when hashrate drops.
 - Drawback of more potential attackers (large companies).
 Hardware is general purpose, and therefore attackers could switch between farming, attacking, and using for data storage.
 - If an attacker acquires a significantly faster VDF, they could gain a space advantage.
 - More complexity due to sub slots and VDFs, potentially more cryptographic assumptions.